-The chart on the left by Marketing Sherpa demonstrates that B2B purchases happen in line with a typical sales cycle.
+One key B2B buying trend today is that the sales cycle is getting longer.
+This chart by Marketing Sherpa demonstrates that B2B purchases happen in line with a typical sales cycle.
 The sales cycle is around 3 months on average, and nearly 50% of prospects buy outside of the 3-month window.
 So from the time you first connect with a prospect, you should expect it to take you at least 3 months of engagement to get an answer.
 Don’t try to work around this fact – by becoming frustrated the prospect won’t “decide faster” or only focusing all your energy on prospects that want to buy immediately.
 Be strategic by reaching out to these prospects regularly and consistently for 3-6 months.

 The result?
 Nurturing these buyers can ultimately result in a 47% larger purchase compared to non-nurtured leads.
 That’s huge!

 The truth is – the “buying online” trend is creating a culture of unresponsive buyers.
 Needing to speak to companies on the phone when a prospect is looking to buy is becoming less and less common.
 Sales teams now have to struggle to get prospects on the phone more than ever!